 - Hunters use shining as a way to monitor the deer herds in the area.
 The DNR can over and under count deer populations and having the ability to see for yourself what is actually out on the lands you plan to hunt is a great tool.
 Preseason scouting is an important tool hunters use to place their deer stands for the fall hunting season.

 - Hunters also use shining for learning the patterns of the deer herds.
 Depending on food sources and habitats, deer will produce more or less young.
 Following the deer and figuring out their food sources and migration patterns from food to bedding down, will greatly increase your chances of bagging that prize buck.

 - Most hunters shine during the months of May, June, and July as the does are having babies and the herds are growing and dispersing throughout the region.

 What to Bring

 Although Wisconsin can have warm nights driving along marsh roads can be a bit chilly.
 If you are planning to stay out late, remember that the earlier into the morning it gets, the colder the temperatures will become.
 Bringing a blanket along with a sweatshirt is a good idea.
 If you plan on holding the light all night a pair of gloves will keep your hand and fingers warm.
 Snacks and sodas are also a big plus.
 My family has a tradition of always stopping at a particular gas station to stock up on goodies for the night.

-If you know the area that you are shining bringing tennis shoes or even knee high boots is a plus if you plan on getting out of the vehicle.
+If you know the area that you are shining bringing tennis shoes or even knee high boots is a plus; especially if you plan on getting out of the vehicle.
 In our area there are two artisan wells that we love to stop at and fill up our empty bottles.
 Nothing tastes better than a good bottle of fresh clean artisan well water.